SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 ### Parameters

 - `level` - The call stack.
-- `index` - The position of the values inside the call stack.
+- `index` - The position of the values inside the stack frame.
 - `value` - The new value to set at the specified position.

 ### Examples